weisJ/darklaf/change_notes.md

 - Popups show up at the wrong location after moving the frame to a screen with a different `GraphicsConfiguration`.
 995da5a2325fad4e3873388a215bbb345a779658
 - The value of `ComboBox.selectionBackground` isn't respected.
 6b9fa9f1596bbf90914d7008c4d49fc43f3efb94
 - `JTree` doesn't paint the full background if repainted area lies outside of the row bounds.
 4e5fe2a6faea05e9315bc1e9b30d7cec92ce9e6b
+- Tooltips have an incorrect position in some scenarios. a42f4bbbaa1c8d245efc1b95ad56e3c9aec6701d